The Wang Report

 Cool, structural, unflinching.

 Arcadia, California; Taipei family one generation back.
 Georgetown then SAIS.
-Reuters HK at 24, regional weekly at 31, freelance 2022-2024.
+A global newswire's HK bureau at 24, a regional weekly at 31, freelance 2022-2024.
 Wang Report 2024.
 Trains Muay Thai four mornings a week at a Wan Chai gym before she files.

 Beat: Cross-strait, US-Asia, Indo-Pacific posture, Taiwan electoral and policy dynamics.